Avitii/perfume-database-app/README.md

 ### Docker (preferred method)
 I assume, that you have basic docker acknowledge.
 Please DM me if you need help.
 1. Open terminal
-2. Clone this repo (`git clone` or just download it manually)
+2. Clone this repository (`git clone` or just download it manually)
-3. Change the active directory to match the apllication's localization.
+3. Change the active directory to match the repository localization.
 4. Run `docker build -t perfume-db .` (dot on the end is important).
 5. And finally type `docker run -it perfume-db` to run the app.